tel: 01494 713358

 during the 1530’s and 40’s.

 The current Earl, Frederick Howe, lives in Penn House with his wife Elizabeth.
 They have three daughters, Anna, Flora and Lucy and a son, Tom.
 Earl Howe has been an active parliamentarian in the House of Lords since he inherited the title.
-He is a Conservative hereditary peer and, after spells in Agriculture and Defence Ministries, is currently their spokesperson for health.
-Countess Howe became High Sheriff of Buckinghamshire in April 2010.
+He is a Conservative hereditary peer and, after spells in Agriculture and Health Ministries, is currently their spokesperson for Defence and also Deputy Leader of the House of Lords.
+Countess Howe was High Sheriff of Buckinghamshire from 2010 to 2012.

 The Penn House Estate is located